Island-Ghost/Agility-Summit/ABOUT.md

 ## Introduction

 Agility is a pioneering financial service designed to revolutionize the security and efficiency of digital transactions.
-Recognizing the vulnerabilities inherent in conventional Web2 payment systems, Agility leverages the power of the XRP Ledger, Interledger Protocol, Web3 domains, and Midnight's Zero Knowledge Proof system to create a new paradigm for secure, private, and user-friendly transactions.
+Recognizing the vulnerabilities inherent in conventional Web2 payment systems, Agility leverages the power of the XRP Ledger, Interledger Protocol, AI/ML integration with MCP (Model Context Protocol) and LLMs, and Midnight's Zero Knowledge Proof system to create a new paradigm for secure, private, and user-friendly transactions.

 ## History